 “Yet again you have shown yourself to be unfit to live in a decent society.
 It is hard for me to convey the loathing and revulsion that ordinary people will feel for what you have done.” – Judge in Vicky Hamilton murder trial.

 Dinah McNicol was 18-years-old and in August 1991 she was hitch-hiking back from a music festival when she disappeared.
 In 2007 a second body was found in the garden of the house in Margate which was confirmed to be Dinah McNicol.

 The post-mortem examination of both Vicky Hamilton and Dinah McNicol revealed traces of the drug amitriptyline, the same drug Tobin used in the attack on the two girls in 1993.

-In 2009 Tobin went on trial for a third time charged with the murder of Dinah McNicol.
-His defence offered no evidence and he was found guilty after less than 15 minutes of deliberation.
+In 2009 Tobin went on trial for the third time charged with the murder of Dinah McNicol.
+His defense offered no evidence and he was found guilty after less than 15 minutes of deliberation.
 A third life sentence followed with a recommendation that Peter Tobin should never be released.